-The Caixin manufacturing index was more downbeat than its official counterpart, especially when it came to export orders.
-Taken together, the surveys suggest that growth in factory activity dropped back in March amid weak foreign demand, which we think will persist in the coming months.

-The Caixin manufacturing PMI declined from 51.6 in February to 50.0 last month, below expectations (the Bloomberg consensus was 51.5 and our forecast was 50.5).
-This was weaker than the official PMI published last Friday, which declined from 52.6 to 51.9.
-The average of the two fell and is consistent with factory activity expanding at a slower pace last month.
-Given differences in the composition of the firms surveyed, the larger decline in the Caixin index suggests that smaller firms and exporters are facing the greatest headwinds amid weak foreign demand.

-We think it makes sense to average across both PMIs to gauge conditions in industry and get a sense of what they mean for the hard data.
-On this basis, the output component fell but remained above the 50-mark.
-Demand softened too, primarily due to a fall in new export orders, which points to slight declines in exports last month.
-Indeed, respondents noted an improvement in domestic orders following reopening while sales from abroad were sluggish.

-The relatively modest and short-lived pick-up in the manufacturing PMIs in Q1 suggests that the industrial sector has only received a limited boost from reopening.
+- The Caixin manufacturing index was more downbeat than its official counterpart, especially when it came to export orders.
+Taken together, the surveys suggest that growth in factory activity dropped back in March amid weak foreign demand, which we think will persist in the coming months. - The Caixin manufacturing PMI declined from 51.6 in February to 50.0 last month, below expectations (the Bloomberg consensus was 51.5 and our forecast was 50.5).
+(See Chart 1.)
+This was weaker than the official PMI published last Friday, which declined from 52.6 to 51.9. - The average of the two fell and is consistent with factory activity expanding at a slower pace last month.
+Given differences in the composition of the firms surveyed, the larger decline in the Caixin index suggests that smaller firms and exporters are facing the greatest headwinds amid weak foreign demand. - We think it makes sense to average across both PMIs to gauge conditions in industry and get a sense of what they mean for the hard data.
+On this basis, the output component fell but remained above the 50mark, as supply chain conditions continued to improve.
+(See Chart 2.)
+Demand softened too, primarily due to a fall in new export orders, which points to slight declines in exports.
+(See Chart 3.)
+Respondents noted an improvement in domestic orders following reopening while sales from abroad were sluggish.
+The output price indices edged down and point to small declines in producer prices.
+(See Chart 4.) - The relatively modest and short-lived pick-up in the manufacturing PMIs in Q1 suggests that the industrial sector has only received a limited boost from reopening.
 This is partly due to a weaker global backdrop, but it is also consistent with our view that most of the reopening recovery will come from the services sector which was hardest hit by the zero-COVID policy.
 We won't get the Caixin services PMI until Thursday.
 But its official counterpart published last Friday climbed from 56.3 to a record high of 58.2, as consumers returned to the streets amid waning new infections.

+Sheana Yue, China Economist, sheana.yue@capitaleconomics.com Julian Evans-Pritchard, Head of China Economics, julian.evans-pritchard@capitaleconomics.com

+China Data Response Page 1

+China Data Response Page 2

+Disclaimer: While every effort has been made to ensure that the data quoted and used for the research behind this document is reliable, there is no guarantee that it is correct, and Capital Economics Limited and its subsidiaries can accept no liability whatsoever in respect of any errors or omissions.
+This document is a piece of economic research and is not intended to constitute investment advice, nor to solicit dealing in securities or investments.

+Distribution: Subscribers are free to make copies of our publications for their own use, and for the use of members of the subscribing team at their business location.
+No other form of copying or distribution of our publications is permitted without our explicit permission.
+This includes but is not limited to internal distribution to non-subscribing employees or teams.